fengledl/Adaptive-Fine-Tuning-Algorithm-Based-on-Parameter-Contribution/datasets/README.md

 7. Omniglot–https://www.robots.ox.ac.uk/~vgg/decathlon/#download

-#The number of samples for the training and validation sets for each dataset is as follows
+#The number of samples for the training and test sets for each dataset is as follows
 ![image](https://github.com/fengledl/Adaptive-Fine-Tuning-Algorithm-Based-on-Parameter-Contribution/assets/152671236/0a44dace-913a-45d6-8930-a4511db8889c)